 La Cité de Carcassonne and its famous Château Comtal, with its enormous walls, look and feel like they belong in another time.
 And indeed they do, the walled city dates back to the Middle ages, when wars were waged on horseback and moats were enough to keep invaders out.

 For a long time the architectural wonder that is Château Comtal inspired fear in those that looked upon it.
 Today it is one of the most famous tourist attractions in France, a landmark drawing visitors to the area from far and wide.

 This UNESCO world heritage town is located in the south of France in the French region of Occitanie, next door to the region of Provence and the Côte d’Azur.
 There are several beautiful towns nearby including Toulouse, Montpellier, Arles, Nimes and Uzès, making this a popular destinations of visitors.

 This charming little town offers the best of both worlds, filled with rich history while also containing a modern edge.
-The beautiful Canal du Midi runs through its center, and within minutes of this stone marvel, you’ll be surrounded by vineyards, caves, and beautiful French countryside.
+The beautiful Canal du Midi runs through its center, and within minutes of the towering fortress, you will find vineyards, tiny villages, and beautiful French countryside.

 The town is rich in history.
-The Cité at its core has been conquered, rebuilt and conquered again so many times it may seem as though every brick has come from a different century.
+The Cité at its core has been conquered, rebuilt and conquered again so many times it may seem as though every stone is from a different century.